Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Complex-balanced stationary distributions

 where $\lambda_{y\to y'}\equiv 0$ if $y \ce{->}y'\not\in\cR$. \end{enumerate} \end{definition}

-A detailed balanced distribution is also complex balanced, and a complex balanced distribution is also stationary \cite{JoshiCap}.
-Furthermore, complex balancedness requires the digraph to be {\bf weakly reversible} (all connected components are strongly connected), that is, every reaction $y\ce{->}y'\in \cR$ belongs to a cycle $\gamma\subseteq \cR$ \cite{Cappelletti,craciun2020efficient}.
+A detailed-balanced distribution is also complex-balanced, and a complex-balanced distribution is also stationary \cite{JoshiCap}.
+Furthermore, complex-balancedness requires the digraph to be {\bf weakly reversible} (all connected components are strongly connected), that is, every reaction $y\ce{->}y'\in \cR$ belongs to a cycle $\gamma\subseteq \cR$ \cite{Cappelletti,craciun2020efficient}.
 Detailed balancedness requires the digraph to be {\bf reversible}, that is, if $y \ce{->}y' \in \cR$ then $y' \ce{->} y \in \cR$.

 Let $\cL_1,\dots, \cL_\ell$ be the connected components of the digraph of $(\cN, \lambda)$.
 Define